The History of Stourport Swifts

 The Swifts were promoted as Champions to the Southern League and enjoyed their highest level of football over the next ten years in this Division.

-The Non League Pyramid was re organised in 2013 and the Swifts secured a place in the Midland League Premier Division, which significantly reduced travelling on match days.
-Hereford, after being declared bankrupt for the second time, were denied entrance into the Southern League, and placed in the Midland Premier Division.
+The Non League Pyramid was re organised in 2014 and the Swifts secured a place in the Midland League Premier Division, which significantly reduced travelling on match days.
+A year later, Hereford, after being declared bankrupt for the second time, were denied entrance into the Southern League, and placed in the Midland Premier Division.

 On the 11th of August 2015, a record crowd of 1,321 saw the Swifts win 2-0 at Walshes Meadow to become the first team to beat their illustrious neighbours in the Midland League.

 Chris Reynolds passed away on Saturday 23rd July 2016, after a brave battle against cancer.
 Chris had been with the club some 45 years as player, manager, committee member and chairman, and he will be sorely missed by all the great friends he made in that time.

 The Club then lost John McDonald on 17th October the same year, also after a long battle against cancer.
 Mac was honoured by the Football Association in 2015 for 50 years of service to Stourport Swifts, and had been the heartbeat of the Swifts for the past 50 years.
 He will be remembered as the the man who built the Club, and this is a pair of shoes we will never fill.